sreekanthssr/Nodejs-Proxy-Server/README.md

 # Nodejs-Proxy-Server
-Create a proxy server from API JavaScript/ JSON.
+Create a proxy server from JavaScript/ JSON.
 The module will support POST/GET/PUT/DELETE API methods.
 We can create a token on the fly and use the existing token.
 An additional enhancement is possible by using pre/post script for all the APIs and/or specific.
 Please check the example folder for implementation.
 ---------------------------------------------------------------------------------------------------
 Example API config Javascript